In-ice Radio Signatures of Cosmic Ray Particle Cascades: General characteristics of the emission

 When the showers are inclined, both the in-air and the in-ice emissions are modified, as shown by lines (c) and (d).
 A first notable change for both emissions is that for inclined showers, the radio footprints of deep antenna layers are no longer centered on the shower core ($x=0$, $y=0$) but shifted towards the shower propagation direction, corresponding to the positive $x$-axis here.
 For the in-air emission [line (c)], we also note that the footprints are elongated towards the shower propagation direction, which is only a geometrical effect linked to the position of the in-air shower maximum with respect to the ice surface.
 For the in-ice emission [line (d)], we notice that the radio footprint is no longer rotationally symmetric but deformed.
 This deformation increases with depth and is linked to the bending of the radio emission as it propagates in the ice, due to the varying refractive index of the medium.

 Comparing the amplitude of the different footprints, we observe that for the vertical shower the maximal amplitude of the in-ice emission is higher than that of the in-air emission, while for the inclined shower the in-ice emission amplitude gets very weak and much lower than the one of the in-air footprint, a feature that will be further discussed in Section~\ref{fig:RadEvszen}.
-Looking at the evolution of the footprint amplitude with depth, we also notice that when going to deeper layers, the amplitude of the in-ice emission decreases rapidly, by a factor $\ 2$ to 3.
+Looking at the evolution of the footprint amplitude with depth, we also notice that when going to deeper layers, the amplitude of the in-ice emission decreases rapidly, by a factor 2-3.
 On the other hand, the amplitude of the in-air emission decreases but much less significantly with almost no variation between a depth of $|z|=60$ meters and $|z|=100$ meters for the inclined shower.
 This effect is purely geometrical.
 The in-ice $X_{\rm max}$ is closer to the observer than the in-air $X_{\rm max}$, so the relative distance to the emission source varies more rapidly with depth for the in-ice component.
 We also mention that the amplitude variation with depth for the in-air component is expected to decrease with increasing shower zenith angle, as the shower maximum gets further away from the observer (Fig.~\ref{fig:XmaxCharac}).
-This is a striking feature as it means that the rapid variation of the amplitude of the in-ice signal with depth could be used to remove any background source that emits radio waves far from the surface, such as airplanes~\cite{airplanesRNOG2025JInst..20P1015A}, and identify cosmic ray or neutrino signals.
+This geometric effect has an important implication: the in-ice signal exhibits a rapid and characteristic variation of amplitude with depth, whereas radio sources located far above the surface would produce a much smoother depth dependence.
+Such a distinct depth profile could therefore be exploited to reject distant anthropogenic backgrounds, such as airplanes~\cite{airplanesRNOG2025JInst..20P1015A}, and to identify in-ice cosmic-ray or neutrino signals.

 Finally, we mention that for the in-ice emission of the vertical shower observed at a depth of 100 meters [right-hand panel in line (d)] the footprint shows a low-amplitude double ring structure.
 This feature is seen consistently in our simulations when the energy of the in-ice cascade is high enough.
 Although the origin of this feature is still under investigation, it seems to be related to an interference pattern seen in the frequency domain (see discussion in Section.~\ref{sec:frequency}).
 If confirmed, this feature could be a distinctive feature of in-ice cosmic ray radio emission that could be used for their identification.
 Yet, the amplitude of this component being very low, it might only be detectable for very energetic particle cascades.